joelberkeley/spidr/tutorials/Nuisances.md

 y : Tensor [] S32
 y = let x = 1 + 2 in x + x
 ```
 spidr will interpret each `x` as a different expression, and create two copies of `1 + 2`.
-This is acceptable for small calculations like this, but it would be a big problem if `x` were expensive to evaluate, or used a lot of space in memory.
+This is acceptable for small calculations, but it would be a big problem if `x` were expensive to evaluate, or used a lot of space in memory.
 To prevent recalculating expressions, spidr provides _observable sharing_ via the interface
 > ```idris
 > interface Shareable a where
 >   share : a -> Graph a